-For Biggs, Judge of the District Court of the Confederate States of America, for the District of North Carolina, the Receiver for the Counties of Northampton, Chowan, Gates, and Hertford in said State, I hereby notify every attorney, agent, former pariner, trustee or other person holding or agent, former partner, trustee of other partner of controlling, within said counties, any lands, tenements or hereditaments, goods or chattels, rights or credits, or any interest therein, of or for any alien enemy of the Confederate States of America, speedily to inform me of the same, and to render to me an account thereof, and so far as practicable to pay over the same to me, or to place the same in my hands.
-Any such person willfully failing to do so shall be guilty of a high misdemeanor, and upon indictment and conviction, shall be fined in a sum not exceeding five thousand dollar , and imprisoned not more than six months, and shall f rth r be liable to be sued by said Confederate States, and subject to pay double the value of the estate, property or effects of the alien enemy held by him or subject to his oct.
-19, 1861.
-PROCLAMATION
+TAVING BEEN APPOINTED BY THE HON, ASA Biggs, Judge of the District Court of the Confederate States of America, for the District of North Carolina, the Receiver for the Counties of Northampton, Chowan, Gates, and Hertford in said State, I hereby notify every attorney, agent, former partner, trustee or other person holding or controlling, within said counties, any lands, tenements or hereditaments, goods or chattels, rights or credits, or any interest therein, of or for any alien enemy of the Confed erate States of America, speedily to inform me of the same, and to render to me an account thereof, and so far as practicable to pay over the same to me, or to place the same in my hands.
+Any such person willfully failing to do so shall be guilty of a high misdemeaner, and upon indictment and conviction, shall be fined in a sum not exceeding five thousand dollars, and imprisoned not more than six months, and shall further be liable to be sued by said Confederate States, and subject to pay double the value of the estate, property or effects of the alien enemy held by him or subject to his I also notify each and every citizen of the Confederat control.

-I also notify each and every citizen of the Confederate control.
-State: speedily to give information to me (as he is required by law to do) of any and all lands, tenements and hereditaments, goods and chattels, rights and credits, within the said counties, and of every right and interest therein held, owned and possessed or enjoyed by or for any such alien

-My office is at Jackson, Northampton county, N. C. W. W. PEEBLES, Beceiver for the Counties aforesaid.
+States speedily to give information to me (as he is required by law todo) of any and all lands, tenements and hereditaments, goods and chattels, rights and credits, within the said counties, and of every right and interest therein held, owned and possessed or enjoyed by or for any such alien My office is at Jackson, Northampton county, N. C. W. W. PEEBLES,